Cameron J. Elward

 Biography

-Cam Elward, Capt, USAF, MC is an Assistant Professor of Pediatrics at the Uniformed Services University of the Health Sciences.
-After growing up in Peachtree City, GA, he received a B.S. in Biomedical Engineering from the University of Virginia and his M.D. degree from the Uniformed Services University.
-His residency in Pediatrics was completed at the San Antonio Uniformed Services Health Education Consortium.
-Dr. Elward is currently stationed as a flight surgeon and flight commander of the Operational Support Medicine flight at the 38th Rescue Squadron, Moody AFB, GA where he moonlights as a pediatric hospitalist at South Georgia Medical Center on the weekends.
+Cam Elward, Maj, USAF, MC is an Assistant Professor of Pediatrics at the Uniformed Services University of the Health Sciences.
+Born in Mississauga, Canada, he received a B.S. in Biomedical Engineering from the University of Virginia and his M.D. degree from the Uniformed Services University.
+He completed his residency in General Pediatrics at the San Antonio Uniformed Services Health Education Consortium.
+Dr. Elward is currently stationed as a flight surgeon and flight commander of the Operational Support Medicine flight at the 38th Rescue Squadron, Moody AFB, GA where he moonlights as a pediatric hospitalist at South Georgia Medical Center as part of the Air Force MACH-R program.
 During this assignment, he deployed to the Horn of Africa for 7 months in support of the Personnel Recovery Task Force.

 Career Highlights: Positions, Projects, Deployements, Awards and Additional Publications